betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/MarketFeeder2_6Staking.md

 In other tutorials available on the automation hub, the primary focus has been on choosing which runner to place a bet on.
 For this tutorial, we're going to look into something a little different.
 We will go through the steps to automate our stakes based on the percentage of our bank.
 This is a good method to keep the stakes that we're placing on the exchange under control and is primarily intended for backing on favourites.

 ---
-## Lets do this
-###- The plan
+## - The plan

-If you want to follow along and try this approach yourself you'll need to download [MarketFeeder Pro](http://marketfeeder.co.uk/buy/) and sign up for either a subscription or at least a test period.
-They have a [1 month free trial](http://marketfeeder.co.uk/buy/) that's valuable for establishing whether this tool will do what you want it to for your specific strategy.
+If you want to follow along and try this approach yourself you'll need to download [MarketFeeder Pro](http://marketfeeder.co.uk/buy/) and sign up for either a subscription or a free trial.
+They have a [1 month free trial](http://marketfeeder.co.uk/buy/) which is valuable for establishing whether or not this tool will be right for you.

 !!! note "Resources"
     - Tool: [MarketFeeder Pro](http://marketfeeder.co.uk/buy/)